 Risk classes

-One of the most significant differences between the German DiGA and the French DMD regulations is the opening up of risk class III.
-Only products in risk classes I to IIb can be listed as a German DiGA (as of July 24, 2023), while in France risk class III is also included.
+One of the most important differences between the German DiGA and the French DMD regulation is the opening to risk class III.
+Only products in risk classes I to IIb can be listed as German DiGAs, while risk class III is also included in France.

 Personal data protection and data security